Thai Food Made Easy | PANANG SEA BASS

 1/4 teaspoon Lemon juice

-3 leaf Kaffir lime leaf-shredded
+3 leaves Kaffir lime leaf – shredded

-8 leaf Thai sweet basil
+8 leaves Thai sweet basil

 1 liter Vegetable oil